 There are plenty of tools to invest in real estate projects with platforms like M1 Finance and SoFi Invest, but many just don’t sleep well knowing how far out of reach real estate is moving each day.

 If you want exposure to real estate but cannot plunk down a big down payment, you may have considered investing with Fundrise.

 There’s good news – you can be assured it’s definitely not a scam or a fraudulent scheme.
 The bigger question is whether their service fits your individual needs.

 Keep reading to learn the answer to the question, “is Fundrise legit?” and determine if this is the best option available for your money in the real estate sector.

 If you’ve yet to read our full Fundrise review, here’s a brief breakdown of what you need to know about the platform.

 Fundrise has been operating since 2012 and has processed more than $5 billion in real estate transactions.
-This is the oldest and largest of all the real estate crowdfunding platforms available now.
+This is the oldest and largest of all the real estate investing platforms available now.

 What’s more, you don’t need to be an accredited investor to get started, like on other real estate investment platforms.